krishnakaushik25/Locality-Sensitive-Hashing/README.md

 # Locality Sensitive Hashing Python Code for Look-Alike Modelling

+This project idea is based on the research paper below: [A Sub-linear, Massive-scale Look-alike Audience Extension System](http://proceedings.mlr.press/v53/ma16.pdf)
 ## Business Objective

 Let’s say you wish to generate brand awareness of your product and increase its sale; online advertising is the easiest way to do it.
 Online advertising is considered one of the most effective and efficient ways for businesses of all sizes to expand their reach, find new customers, and diversify their revenue streams.